https://commons.wikimedia.org/wiki/User:AveryTheComrade

 • Committee Review: Bills are referred to committees within each chamber, where they are studied, debated, and amended.

 • Debate and Voting: Bills that pass committee review are debated on the floor of the chamber where they were introduced.
-Members vote on the bills, and if passed, they move to the other chamber for consideration.

 • Conference Committee: If both chambers pass different versions of a bill, a conference committee may be formed to reconcile the differences.